technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Whiteboard design session/WDS trainer guide - SAP_plus_extend_and_innovate.md

 _Data ingestion and integration_

 1. Which Azure services can you use to ingest data from sources such as IoT devices and social networking feeds?

-1. Of the options you identified in the previous step, which ones would you recommend to Contoso?
+2. Of the options you identified in the previous step, which ones would you recommend to Contoso?

-1. What data integration options would Contoso benefit from?
+3. What data integration options would Contoso benefit from?

-1. Which Azure integration services would you recommend to be used by Contoso?
+4. Which Azure integration services would you recommend be used by Contoso?

 _Data transformation and processing_

-1. What types of data transformation and processing do you anticipate you might need to address the Contoso's needs?
+1. How would you approach the need for additional analysis of data originating from SAP and non-SAP data sources?

-1. Which Azure services would you use to implement the corresponding functionality?
+2. Which Azure services would you use to implement the corresponding functionality?

-_Data integration_

-1. What data integration options would Contoso benefit from?
-1. Which Azure integration services would you recommend to be used by Contoso?

 _Data analytics_

 1. How would you analyze the data to facilitate identifying relevant information?

-1. What Azure services would allow Contoso to further enrich the data by leveraging technologies such as artificial intelligence?
+2. What Azure services would allow Contoso to further enrich the data by leveraging technologies such as artificial intelligence?

 _Personalized marketing_

 1. How would you improve personalized marketing for Contoso customers?

-1. Which Azure services would allow you to enhance personalize marketing experience for Contoso customers?
+2. Which Azure services would allow you to enhance personalize marketing experience for Contoso customers?

 **Prepare**

 Directions: With all participants at your table:

 1. Identify any customer needs that are not addressed with the proposed solution.

 2. Identify the benefits of your solution.

 3. Determine how you will respond to the customer's objections.

 Prepare a 15-minute chalk-talk style presentation to the customer.